inexorabletash/polyfill/README.md

 [ECMAScript 2015](es6.md) - Previous standard, supported by browsers circa 2016.

-[ECMAScript 2016](es2016.md) - Most recent standard.
-Not fully supported by modern browsers yet.
+[ECMAScript 2016](es2016.md) - Previous standard, supported by browsers circa 2017.

+[ECMAScript 2017](es2017.md) - Most recent standard.
+Implementation in progress or complete in latest browsers.

 [ECMAScript proposed](experimental/es-proposed.md) - Proposals for future editions of the standard.
 Here there be dragons.